 In the wonderful world of online payments, risk management is part of the daily routine.
 Would-be criminals are always lurking in the most unlikely places, just waiting for their moment to pounce and take advantage of unsuspecting victims.
 PSPs working in the digital payment space are ever-aware of these threats, and they spend a lot of time, money, and resources on mitigating them.
 Let’s take a closer look at three of the most significant risks in the world of payments.

-Risk of financial loss for one of the parties involved in a payment transaction arising from wrongful or criminal deception.
-The risk that a transaction cannot be properly completed because the payee does not have a legitimate claim on the payer.
+The risk of financial loss for one of the parties involved in a payment transaction can arise from wrongful or criminal deception.
+The risk is that a transaction cannot be properly completed because the payee does not have a legitimate claim against the payer.
 In general, payment fraud is any false or illegal transaction, which can happen on the internet.
-Cyber-criminals usually steal someone’s money, personal property, or sensitive information.
+Cybercriminals usually steal someone’s money, personal property, or sensitive information.
 There are three main types of fraud:

-- Clean Fraud – Clean fraud is one of the hardest fraudulent activities to detect.
-In such cases, would-be criminals closely monitor and analyse a company’s in-house fraud-detection protocols and systems and use stolen payment information to maneuver around them.
+- Clean Fraud.
+Clean fraud is one of the hardest fraudulent activities to detect.
+In such cases, would-be criminals closely monitor and analyze a company’s in-house fraud-detection protocols and systems and use stolen payment information to maneuver around them.

 Chargebacks can appear very similar to traditional refunds, but there is one very relevant difference.
 Rather than contacting the business for a refund, the client asks the bank to forcibly take money from the business’s account.
 An investigation follows, and if the bank feels the cardholder’s request is valid, funds are removed from the merchant’s account and returned to the client.